 She always felt comfortable seeking professional advice from her teachers, who all felt as passionate as she does about literacy.
 Completing the degree helped her to realize that literacy teaching and learning was her true calling in life.

-She was a transfer student as an undergraduate, and said the professors and students were welcoming, which made for a smooth transition.
-So smooth, that she decided to pursue the pharmacy program after having become a proud member of the Fisher community.
+Jessica says that the professors and students were welcoming when she first came to Fisher as an undergraduate transfer student.
+They helped make her transition so smooth that she decided to enroll in the pharmacy program after having become a proud member of the Fisher community.

-She lives and breathes by a checklist that keeps her course work and pharmacy work on track.
-And even as a graduate student, Jessica has found ways to get involved in several clubs at the School of Pharmacy, which has helped her develop close relationships with her classmates and professors.
+Jessica has lived and breathed by a checklist that keeps her course work and pharmacy work on track.
+Even as a graduate student, she has found ways to get involved in several clubs at the Wegmans School of Pharmacy, which has helped her develop close relationships with her classmates and professors.

-Her favorite thing about Fisher is the safe, comforting feeling she gets each time she sets foot on campus.
+Her favorite thing about Fisher has been the safe, comforting feeling she gets each time she sets foot on campus.
 Pharmacy students spend a lot of time here, and Jessica really enjoys that time when she is on campus.

-Jill Vianco is a busy woman.
-She is a substitute teacher in the Webster School District, works at Perinton Community Center with children ages 5-12 in various roles, and tutors.
+Jill Vianco likes to keep busy.
+While enrolled in the literacy education master’s program at Fisher, she was a substitute teacher in the Webster School District, worked at Perinton Community Center with children ages 5-12 in various roles, and tutored.

-She is also enrolled in the Literacy Education Master’s Program at Fisher and admits she takes her schedule “one week at a time.”
+She admits she had to take her schedule during that period “one week at a time.”

 Having gone to a small school for her undergraduate education, the close-knit community at Fisher was familiar to her.
-The flexible and welcoming professors are an added bonus (not to mention the Cyber Café’s buffalo chicken soup, one of Jill’s favorites!)
+The flexible and welcoming professors were an added bonus, she says.
+Asked to name another one of her favorite things about the College, she mentions the Cyber Café’s buffalo chicken soup.

-Between nannying and interning at Strong Behavioral Health, Mental Health Counseling graduate student Abby Wydysh has a full plate.
-And while the program is a demanding one, Abby say that Fisher makes it easier to balance all areas of her life.
+Between nannying and interning at Strong Behavioral Health, mental health counseling graduate student Abby Wydysh had a full plate.
+While the program is a demanding one, Abby says that Fisher made it easier to balance all areas of her life.

-Classes are offered at convenient times, and schedules are customizable.
-The professors stress the importance of self-care, and show genuine concern about helping each student with a good balance.
+She found that classes were offered at convenient times, and schedules were customizable.
+The professors stressed the importance of self-care, and showed genuine concern about helping each student maintain proper balance.

 Abby looked at graduate schools from Rochester to California before deciding on Fisher.
 She says she just knew that the small and friendly community, all-star professors, and great reputation of the College would be perfect for her.

-She says Fisher has provided her everything she wanted in a graduate program, and more, and she knows that everything she learned about the field and about herself will help her achieve her career goals.
+She says Fisher has provided her everything she wanted in a graduate program and more, and she knows that everything she has learned about the field, and about herself, will help her achieve her career goals.